fongziyjun16/DOSP_Proj/Proj03/README.md

    ​	.NET runtimes

-2. Decompressing the .RAR file: .rar
+2. Decompressing the .RAR file: ChordP2PSystemSimulate.rar

 3. Opening Command Prompt and Going to the folder obtained from the second step